7 June 2024 | Updated 13 January 20256 min read

 Whichever you choose, the sails of wind- and kite-surfers pepper the horizon, riding the reliable sea breezes.
 If you fancy giving it a go yourself, you’ll find several rental shops and windsurfing schools around Alaçati Marina.

 Any time away from the sand is best spent in Alaçati town.
-Originally settled by the Ottoman Greeks, you wouldn’t be alone in feeling like you’ve wandered into a fairytale Greek village – the roads are charmingly cobbled, the houses made of rustic stone with cobalt blue shutters, and the streets spill with a myriad of colourful cafe tables and chairs.
+Originally settled by Any time away from the sand is best spent in Alaçati town.
+Originally settled by the Ottoman Greeks, you wouldn’t be alone in feeling like you’ve wandered into a fairytale Greek village – the roads are charming and cobbled, the houses made of rustic stone with cobalt blue shutters, and the streets are a jumble of colourful café tables and chairs.

 Come evening, lights glow among the bougainvillea vines and the town’s bars, clubs and live music venues begin to buzz.

-Dating back to 1850, Alaçati’s stone windmills are an icon of the town and its oldest structures.
-Standing proudly in a park above Kemalpaşa street, they give Santorini’s windmills a run for their money for Instagram-worthy pictures and sunset views over the town.
+Dating back to 1850, Alaçati’s stone windmills are its oldest structures and an icon of the town.
+Standing proudly in a park above Kemalpaşa street with far-reaching views over the coast, they give Santorini’s windmills a run for their money.

 The marketplace mosque is a highlight of the old town square.
 Originally built as a Greek church in 1874 before it was converted, its structure uniquely combines both Ottoman and Turkish designs.
 The intricate black and white mosaic stone courtyard mirrors the ornate decorations within.